WICG/serial/EXPLAINER_BLUETOOTH.md

 Bluetooth BR/EDR (AKA "classic").
 The Bluetooth classic [Serial Port Profile](https://www.bluetooth.com/specifications/specs/serial-port-profile-1-2/) (SPP) remains a popular profile, has support from currently shipping hardware, and at present has no suitable replacement in BLE.
+SPP is implemented using the lower-level Radio Frequency Communication (RFCOMM) protocol designed to emulate RS-232 serial ports.

-New hardware is still being introduced with performance characteristics that need the latency & bandwidth of SPP.
+New hardware is still being introduced with performance characteristics that need the latency & bandwidth of SPP and RFCOMM.
 We can address this need by exposing serial connections via the Web Serial API.

 Some use cases which consistently come up requiring Bluetooth serial support, such as: